Hello Surgeon

 • The position of external rotation of the foot relative to the femur is assessed and compared with the opposite extremity.

-• The knee is then flexed to 90° and the test repeated.
+• The knee is then flexed to 90° and again an external rotation force is applied and the foot-thigh angle is measured again.

 • Care must be taken to keep the hips from abducting during the examination.